Ecclesia Semper Reformanda Est

 The aroma of incense rising

-The Queen of the South, her wetted hair now up?
+The Queen of the South, her wetted hair now raised up?

 Her gown white as snow–ever set away from Ge-Hinnom’s fires,